tlon-team/issues-to-projects/README.md

-# Scripts to automatically add issues from multiple repos to a project
+# Scripts to automatically add issues from multiple repos to a GitHub project

 The purpose of this repository is to share a few scripts that together provide an answer to the following question: